Why this matters to you

 Kemp signs proclamation calling a special session

-The special session is set for June 17 — the day after primary runoffs.
-Lawmakers will redraw Georgia's congressional, state Senate, state House, and other electoral districts.
-Any new maps take effect for 2028 elections onward.
+The special session is set for June 17, the day after primary runoffs.
+Lawmakers will redraw Georgia's congressional, state Senate, and state House districts.
+New maps take effect for 2028 elections.

 June 17, 2026